bazelbuild/rules_apple/doc/rules-apple.md

 </pre>

-This rule creates an Apple test runner that uses xctestrun files to run hosted simulator and device tests, and uses xctest directly to run unhosted simulator logic tests.
+This rule creates an Apple test runner that uses xctestrun files to run hosted simulator, device, and macOS tests, and uses xctest directly to run unhosted simulator logic tests.

 You can use this rule directly if you need to override 'device_type' or 'os_version', otherwise you can use the predefined runners: